Bondora Go & Grow Review Summary

-Bondora is one of the oldest Peer to Peer (P2P) lending platforms in Europe.
+Bondora is one of Europe's oldest Peer to Peer lending platforms.
 This platform lists self-originated unsecured personal loans from Estonia and has advanced tools to help investors automate their strategy.
 Bondora advertises the average annual net return to be 7.8%.
 Is this accurate or just an empty promise?
 Find out more in our Bondora review.

 - Instant liquidity